MAKE YOUR FREE Virginia Eviction Notice

 - Your tenant has failed to pay the rent.

-- You wish to terminate a month-to-month tenancy.
+- You wish to end a periodic tenancy (such as month-to-month).

 - The lease has expired and the tenant has remained on the property.